vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 [youtube https://www.youtube.com/watch?v=xeGVZnVrZ6I]

-<strong>With WooCommerce Integration!</strong> See the "WooCommerce FAQ" section below for full details and features.
+<strong>With WooCommerce Integration!</strong> See the "FAQ for WooCommerce" section below for full details and features.

 `
 [ultimate-faqs]